May 11, 1932 – Valentino Clemente Ludovico Garavani:

 Mostly retired from designing for his Valentino label, he still works on special commissions.
 He designed Anne Hathaway‘s wedding dress in 2012 and, more recently, the bridal gown of Princess Madeleine of Sweden in June 2013.

-Yesterday afternoon, when I should have been directing my own staff working in the garden, I caught Matt Tyrnauer‘s extremely engaging, often hilarious documentary Valentino: The Last Emperor (2008), currently available on Netflix, as I tried to get pumped for this #BornThisDay post.
+While I should have been directing my own staff working in the garden, I caught Matt Tyrnauer‘s extremely engaging, often hilarious, documentary Valentino: The Last Emperor (2008) on Netflix.
 Watching the diminutive, grandly coiffed, hidden-eyed, orange-tinted, ill-tempered, impatient absolute despot Valentino was like enjoying chocolate and Cognac until that instant comes when you find that you are queasy from having consumed too much richness.

 Although Giammetti and Valentino broke-up in 1972, they live together in a sort of big extended family along with boyfriends, ex-boyfriends, ex-boyfriends’ wives and children, assorted minor European royalty, hangers-on and lackeys.